Jaxonwht/yield-optimizer/README.md

 ### Docker Setup
 You can run `docker compose build && docker compose up` to spin up a development server.
 The web backend server is accessible at `localhost:5000`.
+The React web client will run at `localhost:3000`.